 Mental illness can be overwhelming, not only for those affected but also for their loved ones.
 If coupled with substance abuse, it is even more challenging.
 When mental illness and substance abuse overlap, it comprises what mental health experts call a co-occurring disorder that is addressed through dual diagnosis treatment.
 But what is dual diagnosis, and how does it work?
-At the Georgia Addiction Treatment Center, our group of addiction specialists will be able to provide you with a diagnosis and provide treatment plans to get you on the path to recovery.
+At the Georgia Addiction Treatment Center, our group of addiction specialists will be able to provide you with a diagnosis and provide therapy plans to get you on the path to recovery.

 What Is Dual Diagnosis?